6 Helpful Strategies for Discussing Current Events in the Classroom

 When scary things are happening in the world around us, sometimes we may want to just get into the classroom and teach like nothing has happened.
 Maybe we don’t want to scare our students, or are afraid a student will ask a question to which we don’t have an answer to give.

-While keeping to our routine can provide a means of reassurance, it’s important to remember that our silence to major events speaks volumes.
+While keeping to our routine can provide a means of reassurance, it’s important to remember that our silence about major events speaks volumes.
 Even a brief check-in with students is better than saying nothing at all.

 Start With: What have you heard?
 How are you feeling?